Tear gassed in their own homes, Albany residents speak out

 It was military-grade tear gas, deployed by police to disperse a crowd of protesters.
 If they weren’t already familiar with the chemical agent’s debilitating effects then they would be within seconds.

-Two weeks ago, Albany Police — at the direction of Chief Eric Hawkins — fired can after can of this gas in densely populated primarily Black neighborhoods as officers worked to diffuse two nights of Black Lives Matter protests.
+Two weeks ago, Albany Police — at the direction of Chief Eric Hawkins — fired can after can of this gas in densely populated Black neighborhoods as the city announced a curfew and officers worked to diffuse two nights of emotional protests.

-What started as peaceful daytime protests on Saturday, May 30th in the South End and Monday, June 1st in Arbor Hill devolved into chaos after the first brick or firework was thrown by an individual during nightfall.
+What started as peaceful daytime rallies on Saturday in the South End and Monday in Arbor Hill quickly devolved into chaos as soon as the first projectile was thrown by an individual during nightfall.

-In both cases, protesters demanded — but felt they failed to receive — a meaningful dialogue and solidarity kneels with police and city officials after hours-long standoffs.
-The situation then escalated.
+In both cases, protesters demanded — but felt they failed to receive — a meaningful dialogue and solidarity kneels with rank and file police officers.
+The standoff between the city and its residents lasted hours.

-Albany Proper spoke to multiple protesters who were there as the once peaceful demonstrations turned violent, as well as two nearby residents who were not involved in the protests but were affected by tear gas that leaked into their home.
-They spoke of the pain and fear they experienced as they were overcome with chemicals or struck with rubber bullets fired by police wearing riot gear and operating military-style vehicles, escalating an already tense demonstration spurred by George Floyd’s death.
+Albany Proper spoke to multiple protesters who saw peaceful demonstrations turned violent, as well as two nearby residents who were not involved in the protests but were affected by tear gas that leaked into their homes nonetheless.
+Those interviewed spoke of the pain and fear they experienced as they were overcome with chemicals or struck with rubber bullets fired by police wearing riot gear and operating military-style vehicles, escalating an already tense demonstration spurred by George Floyd’s death.

-The protesters spoke without providing their full names to protect against potential retribution.
+The protesters withheld their full names to protect against potential retribution.
 All denied being involved in rioting or looting.

 They include Tyler, who said he was struck in the abdomen by a rubber bullet fired without warning by a police officer early Sunday morning in the South End.
 And Dani, who said it hurt to take deep breaths the day after inhaling tear gas in Arbor Hill.